zbx1425/DXDynamicTexture/README.md

   Don't use `GDIHelper.Graphics` between `BeginGDI()` and `EndGDI()`, and don't use `GDIHelper.DrawImage` and `GDIHelper.FillRectxx` outside `BeginGDI()` and `EndGDI()`.

-- TextureHandle.ShouldUpdate(*time*, *fps*)
+- TextureHandle.HasEnoughTimePassed(*fps*)

   Limits the update interval to that amount of times per second.
 Because replacing texture is a costy process, it is recommended to update as less frequent as possible.

-  This just checks "Has sufficient time passed since the last update?", you can call Update directly to force an update anyway.
+  This just checks "Has sufficient time passed since the last update?", you can call Update directly to update anyway.

 - TextureHandle.Update(*gdiHelper or bitmap*)

   Pushes the content in a GDIHelper or Bitmap to your video card, updating its texture in game.
-  Make sure you check for `ShouldUpdate` before doing these drawing and calling Update.
+  It is recommended to check for `HasEnoughTimePassed` before doing these drawing and calling Update.

 - TextureManager.Dispose()

-  Don't forget to release all resources when the plugin unloads.
+  Don't forget to release all resources when the plugin unloads, including all the images that you loaded and all the `GDIHelper`s.

 ## Touching